grafana/grafana/contribute/breaking-changes-guide.md

 maybe it is an interface that is basically never implemented by other developers, in which case you can choose to ignore Levitate's message.

-**In the end Levitate's notifications are only warnings and it's always up to the author of the PR to make a decision that makes the most sense.**
+These notifications are only warnings though, and **in the end it's up to the author of the PR to make a decision that makes the most sense.**

 ## I know it's a breaking change, what's next?